7 Most Difficult Languages to Learn in the World

 How long does it take to learn Persian?

-Mastering the art of speaking Farsi, Dari, or Tajik can take up to two to three years or even more, depending on one’s native language.
+Mastering the art of speaking Farsi, Dari, or Tajik can take up to two to three years or more, depending on one’s native language.

 • Speaking: Moderate